kargarisaac/Reinforcement-learning/RL_car/README.md

-# Teaching a car to avoid obstacles using RL
+# Teaching a car to avoid obstacles using Deep RL
-In this project I used reinforcement learning to teach a car to avoid obstacles.
+In this project I used deep reinforcement learning (ddqn) to teach a car to avoid obstacles.
 You can find a demo video of dqn and double dqn results in the following links:
   1- https://youtu.be/h6-735faAy4.
   2- https://youtu.be/VSEAuLm3AQo.
   Here are some usefull references I used: